jamesflorentino/nanoScrollerJS/README.md

 ![Fig 1.](https://github.com/jamesflorentino/nanoScrollerJS/raw/master/fig1.png)

-The plugin works basically by creating a scrollbar gadget (with pre-defined css for styling) and then subscribing DOM events to it.
-In doing so, you still retain the native scrolling mechanism thesystem OS provides.
-The native scrollbars are hidden from the viewport and replacing it with a stylized version.
-This solution is applicable for web content that has multiple items on a single page.
-An example would be a chat site (which is how nanoScroller's necessity came to be).
-The plugin offers minimal mark-up and a non-obstructive UI replacement.
-As of May 2012, it still does not support horizontal scrolling.
-You are free to create a pull request if you wish to contribute that feature.
+The plugin works by creating a scrollbar gadget (with pre-defined css for styling) and then subscribing the `.content`'s scroll events to it.
+Mouse press and drag events are also subscribed to the `.pane` and `.pane > .slider` to emulate the native scrollbar's mechanism.
+The system scrollbars are hidden from the viewport (Fig 1).
+By doing this, we still retain the natural scrolling experience provided by the OS.

+We are still working on doing a horizontal scrolling feature.
+If you're interested in contributing to the project, you are free to fork it and create a pull request.

 ### Development